Death of Adolf Hitler: Preceding events

 By this time, the Red Army had advanced to the Potsdamer Platz, roughly a kilometre away from the bunker, and all indications were that they were preparing to storm the Reich Chancellery.
-This report and Himmler's treachery prompted Hitler to make the last decisions of his life.
+This report and Himmler's betrayal prompted Hitler to make the last decisions of his life.
 Shortly after midnight on 29 April, he married Eva Braun in a small civil ceremony in a map room within the Führerbunker.
-The two then hosted a modest wedding breakfast, after which Hitler took secretary Traudl Junge to another room and dictated his last will and testament.
+The two then hosted a modest wedding breakfast, after which Hitler took his secretary Traudl Junge to another room and dictated his last will and testament.
 It left instructions to be carried out immediately following his death, with Grand Admiral Karl Dönitz and Joseph Goebbels assuming Hitler's roles as head of state and chancellor, respectively.
 Hitler signed these documents at 04:00 and then went to bed.
 Some sources say that he dictated the last will and testament immediately before the wedding, but all agree on the timing of the signing.

-On the afternoon of 29 April, Hitler learned that his ally, Benito Mussolini, had been executed by Italian partisans.
+On the afternoon of 29 April, Hitler learned that his ally, Benito Mussolini, had been summarily executed by Italian partisans.
 The bodies of Mussolini and his mistress, Clara Petacci, had been strung up by their heels.
 The corpses were later cut down and thrown into the gutter, where they were mocked by Italian dissidents.
 These events may have strengthened Hitler's resolve not to allow himself or his wife to be made a "spectacle" of, as he had earlier recorded in his testament.
 Hitler had been given some capsules of prussic acid by Himmler through SS physician Ludwig Stumpfegger, and initially had intended to use them for his suicide.
-But when he received the news that Himmler had contacted the Allies through a Swedish diplomat to arrange for an end to the war, Hitler was outraged.
+When he received the news that Himmler had contacted the Allies through a Swedish diplomat to arrange for an end to the war, Hitler was outraged.
 With this betrayal in his mind, Hitler began to doubt whether the ampoules would be effective.
 He ordered Haase to test one on his dog Blondi.
 The capsule worked – the dog died instantly.